-In 1862, still during the war, the US government had passed the Homestead Act: for a small fee each family was granted 160 acres land if they settled down there and farmed it for at least five years.
+In 1862, still during the war, the US government had passed the Homestead Act.
+For a small fee, each family was granted 160 acres land if they settled down there and farmed it for at least five years.
+After the Civil War, more and more settlers moved west; new towns sprang up all over the Central American prairies and west; railroads and stagecoaches opened up the West.
 But this land was taken away from the American Indians who were banished into reservations.
-In the years 1862 to 1890, the last phase of the Indian wars took place: In 1864 the Sand Creek Massacre, Red Cloud’s War 1866/1867, since 1872 Geronimo’s Apaches were on the war path.
+The years 1862 to 1890 marked the final phase of the Indian Wars.

-Then gold was discovered in the nearby Black Hills of South Dakota.
-Thousands of miners came to the area, which was sacred territory to the Sioux Indians.
-It heightened tensions with the Native Americans, another war broke out.
+Then gold was discovered in the nearby Black Hills of South Dakota, and thousands of miners came to the area.
+However, it was sacred territory to the Sioux Indians, the tensions between the Whites and the Native Americans intensified, and a new war broke out.
 On June 25, 1876, the 7th Cavalry under General Custer was destroyed at Little Big Horn by the Sioux.

 A second visit to America

 Lorenz’ and Annelie’s daughter Amber was like a little sister to Emil and Lena.
-When she got married, they wanted to be there, and travelled to America with her little daughter Susan.
+When she got married, they wanted to be there.
+So they travelled to America again, this time with her little daughter Susan.
 Their entire American family had come together for the wedding.

-Susan cheered with joy when she saw the little yellow flowers with black heads she was named after.
+Little Susan whooped with joy when she saw the little yellow flowers with black heads to which she owed her name.
 Lovingly she stroked the leaves and stuck her nose between the little flowers.
 More than that, for her, the “Merry Dragon” inn was an enchanted world.
 There was the smiling dragon above the front door which was some 150 years old now, the beautiful curtains and table cloths, Niklas’ drawings on the walls, his wine list and Jenny’s dishes on which small and big dragons cavorted.
 Carefully she moved her finger over the dragons and looked at them thoughtfully.
 “This one looks like you, Uncle Harvey,” she said.

 The upright political journalist